Dr Sim Sar is one of the few entomologists in the Papua New Guinea agricultural sector.

 Before joining NARI he worked with the Biology Department at the University of Papua New Guinea and Department of Agriculture Livestock.

-The 9 districts of Morobe benefitted from the roll out of the solar rice mills.
+The 9 districts of Morobe benefited from the roll out of the solar rice mills.

 Dr Sar is not an outspoken person, preferring to get more work being done than talking.